jouven/dllGatherer/README.md

 Considerations
 --------------
-Cygcheck doesn't know/care about the dll files architecture so it can mix x86-64 with x86, making the target executable fail to run even with all the required dll in it's path.
+Cygcheck doesn't know/care about the dll files architecture so it can mix x86-64 with x86, making the target executable fail to run even with all the required dll in its path.